marfr370/Machine-Learning/README.md

-See attached files called Lab1-3 for further reference on what was achieved.
+See attached files called Reports 1-3 for further reference on what was achieved.